Tosan/tosan-httpserver-spring-boot-starter/README.md

-changing response dto to Http response. this aspects work on each public method of any class annotated with @RequestMapping and run in INFO log mode. this aspect uses jackson library for logging and consider all mask type mappings defined in previous sections. so you don't need any toString method in order to log and mask your sensitive parameters. format of log will be in this way:
+changing response dto to Http response. this aspects work on each public method of any class annotated with @RequestMapping and run in INFO log mode. this aspect uses jackson library for logging and consider all mask type mappings defined in previous sections. so you don't need any toString method in order to log and mask your sensitive parameters. this aspect has order 10, and you can consider your other business aspects around it as you prefer. format of log will be in this way:
 request: